ibm-messaging/kafka-java-vertx-starter/ui/src/Elements/README.md

     - `index.js` for exposing any 'public' exported asset - ie the component, constants used, etc
     - `README.md` is the documentation/design doc for this component
-    - `*.spec.js` are the behavioual tests for this component
+    - `*.spec.js` are the behavioural tests for this component
-    - `*.assets.js` are reuasble assets used in the test, storybook stories, or constants used by the component
+    - `*.assets.js` are reusable assets used in the test, storybook stories, or constants used by the component
     - `*.stories.js` contains the Storybook entries for this component
     - `*.view.js` is the component rendering logic itself